Elective unit (Min. No. 8)

 This unit aims to build on the introductory unit in moral theology by exploring a range of important theories and practical issues in moral theology today.
 The areas to be explored include issues such as major trends in contemporary theological ethics, authority in the Church and the problem of theological dissent, moral issues concerning human life, reproductive technologies, abortion, surrogacy, euthanasia, the Church’s role in the arena of politics and public life, problems of divorce/remarriage, the public agenda on gay/lesbian marriage/union, human migration, corporate social responsibility, and capital punishment.

-One foundational unit in Moral Theology or its equivalent
+PREREQUISITES: one foundational unit in Moral Theology or equivalent

 Upon successful completion of this unit, it is expected that students will be able to:

 - critique the key literature, both secular and religious, on a number of current ethical questions